stanford-crfm/levanter/docs/Levanter-1.0-Release.md

 # Getting Started with Levanter

-First, install the appropriate version of Jax for your system.
+To get started, first install the appropriate version of Jax for your system.
 See [Jax's installation instructions](https://github.com/google/jax/blob/main/README.md#installation) as it varies from platform to platform.

 If you're using a TPU, more complete documentation for setting that up is available [here](docs/Getting-Started-TPU-VM.md).
 GPU support is still in-progress; documentation is available [here](docs/Getting-Started-CUDA.md).